Iraq Levies: Organisation

-In 1919 the force changed names twice, first to the Militia and then in July to the Iraq Levies when Iraq became a British Mandate.
-On 12 August 1919, the force became known as the "Arab and Kurdish Levies."
-Also in 1919 the Iraq Levies were split into a strike force of 3,075 men, based in Baquba, and district Police force of 1,786 men.
-On 1 August 1919, the Levy and Gendarmerie Orders were published in which the control of the Levies, and the duties of the Inspecting Officer of the Levies, who were limited to inspection and administration, were defined.
-This put the Levies under the control of three different people: the Inspecting Officer, the Political Officer of the Area, and the Local Administrative Commandant.
-The budget was dealt with by the Inspecting Officer, except in the Northern Iraqi Provinces of Kirkuk, Sulaimani and Mosul Liwas, where Political Officers dealt with it.
-Later the Levies came under their own OC Iraq Levies.
+In 1919, the force changed its name twice, first to the Militia and then to the Iraq Levies in July, when Iraq became a British Mandate.
+On 12 August 1919, the force became known as the "Arab and Kurdish Levies".
+Also in 1919, the Iraq Levies were split into a strike force of 3,075 men, based in Baquba, and district police force of 1,786 men.
+On 1 August 1919, the Levy and Gendarmerie Orders were published in which the control of the Levies and the duties of the Inspecting Officer of the Levies, which had been limited to inspection and administration, were defined.
+That put the Levies under the control of three different men: the inspecting officer, the political officer of the area and the local administrative commandant.
+The budget was dealt with by the Inspecting Officer except in the northern Iraqi provinces of Kirkuk, Sulaimani and Mosul Liwas, where it was dealt with by political officers.
+Laterm the Levies came under their own OC Iraq Levies.

-The Levies consisted of a Headquarters (first located in Baquba, then Hinaidi, and then in Habbaniya), a Hospital (also in Habbaniya), and numerous numbered field companies.
+The Levies consisted of a headquarters (first located in Baquba, then Hinaidi, and then in Habbaniya), a hospital (also in Habbaniya) and numerous numbered field companies.
 Some of the field companies were later organized into battalions for mobile operations.